 Why Ship to France?

 France is a popular destination for international students deciding to study abroad, or for those completing a term of study under the Erasmus scheme.
 Students can use Send My Bag to ship their possessions to France, thus allowing them to quickly set up home abroad.
-It also means they can bring with them many more items than they could take on a plane, and they can ship it all back home again when the semester ends.
+It also means they can bring with them many more items than they could take on a plane, and they can ship it all back home again when term ends.

 Ways of Shipping to France